What you need to know

 A qualifying floating charge holder (usually a bank with a debenture) can appoint an Administrator immediately with no notice to the company although in most cases the directors will be given some warning this is about to happen.
 The bank in most cases would serve a final demand for repayment of the loan first.

-Sometimes and in smaller cases an easier option than Administration is to just close and liquidate.
+In smaller cases an easier option than Administration is to just close and liquidate.
 The business can still be sold and transferred to a new owner.